mdnurahmed/Implementation-of-Trie-Prefix-Tree-/README.md

 - a.
 - ..

-when searching , we would simply look up in the hashtable
+when searching , we would simply look up in the hashtable .

 complexity : O(2^n) for insert operation where n is the lenght of the word and o(1) search operation.
-This might be a feasible solution if there are a lot of search operation comparing to the insert operation .
+This might be a feasible solution if there are a lot of search operations comparing to the insert operations .

-## Solution 2 : trie + dfs
+## Solution 2 : Trie + DFS
 ------------------------------

 we simply add a word in trie . when searching if we are at at node X and if we find '.' we can go to any neighbour node of X .

 complexity : O(n) for insert operation and o(t*n) for search operation where t is the number of word and n is length of a word.
 The searching is exhaustive and exponential but optimized because there are pruning here.
 For example, if we find no satisfying next node we dont search any deeper .